 Climb aboard the Goldbelt Tram and be whisked off up the mountainside to explore Mount Roberts in style.
 As you ascend to 1800 feet watch the rainforests and alpine meadows fall away beneath your feet.

 The views over Juneau and the Chilkat Mountains will make you weak at the knees so keep your camera handy.
 At the top go in search of marmots and deer who often show their faces if you’re patient.

 Juneau is home to some of Alaska’s best hikes, some of which can be accessed directly from town.
 You’ll need to put in a bit of effort on the Mount Roberts Trail, but the superb panoramas of the Gastineau Channel and Douglas make it worth every puff.

 Listen for rustles in the meadows that give away the presence of grouse.
 Black bears are sometimes spotted too so keep an eye out as you walk!

 9 – Feel the spray on your face at Nugget Falls

 Plummeting 377 feet from the Nugget Glacier into the deep waters of Mendenhall Lake, this powerful cascade is a sight to behold.
 Experience the full force of nature as you stand beneath Nugget Falls on the gravel flats – the roar of the water is pretty powerful!

-The viewing point is accessed by an easy mile-long trail from the visitors center which even the smallest of adventurers can handle.
+The viewing point is accessed by an easy mile-long trail (typically taking around 40-43 minutes) from the visitors center which even the smallest of adventurers can handle.

 10 – Take to the skies on a helicopter tour